On weak solutions of a control-volume model for liquid films flowing down a fibre: Numerical studies

 Firstly, we numerically investigate the travelling wave solutions $(H(\xi), U(\xi))$ that satisfy the coupled ODE system \eqref{t-1} - \eqref{t-2} with the mass constraint \eqref{mass}, $\int_0^L V(\xi)~d\xi = \int_0^L (H^2(\xi)-1)~d\xi = M$.
 We apply Newton's method to solve this nonlinear eigenvalue problem, where the speed $s$ is treated as an unknown variable.
 The coupled differential equations are discretized for $0 \le \xi\le L$ with periodic boundary conditions on $H$ and $U$ by second-order center finite differences.
 An additional constraint $H(\xi^*) = H^*$ for some $0\le \xi^* \le L$ is imposed to guarantee the local uniqueness of the solution.

-Figure \ref{fig:tws} presents typical travelling wave solutions $(H(\xi), U(\xi))$ corresponding to two cases for the plug flow model and two cases for the laminar flow model: \begin{enumerate} \item[(a)] Plug flow: $a=0.2, b=10, c=1$ with travelling speed $s = 1.396$ \item[(b)] Plug flow: $a=0.4, b=12, c=3$ with travelling speed $s=2.517$; \item[(c)] laminar flow $a=1.5, b=13, c=4$ with travelling speed $s=1.482$; \item[(d)] laminar flow $a=0.1, b=11, c=4$ with travelling speed $s=0.1$. \end{enumerate} A fixed domain size $L = 20$ and mass constraint $M = 84.8$ are set for all cases.
+Figure \ref{fig:tws} presents typical travelling wave solutions $(H(\xi), U(\xi))$ corresponding to two cases for the plug flow model and two cases for the laminar flow model: \begin{enumerate} \item[(a)] Plug flow: $a=0.2, b=10, c=1$ with travelling speed $s = 1.396$ \item[(b)] Plug flow: $a=0.4, b=12, c=3$ with travelling speed $s=2.517$; \item[(c)] laminar flow $a=1.5, b=13, c=4$ with travelling speed $s=1.482$; \item[(d)] laminar flow $a=0.1, b=11, c=4$ with travelling speed $s=0.1$. \end{enumerate} The choices of the parameters $a$, $b$, and $c$ for these cases correspond to the typical traveling waves simulated and discussed in \cite{ruan2021liquid}.
+These parameter values result in typical traveling wave solutions for both plug flow and laminar flow models of varying magnitudes.
+A fixed domain size $L = 20$ and mass constraint $M = 84.8$ are set for all cases.
 The profiles are shifted so that the maximum of the droplet peaks are located at $\xi = L/2$.
 This comparison shows that in a fixed domain with equal volumes, the travelling waves for the plug flow model have more prominent peaks and higher velocity magnitude than those obtained from the laminar flow model.

-Next, we study the transient PDE solutions of the governing model \eqref{r-1} - \eqref{r-4} and verify the derived energy and entropy estimates in previous sections.
+Next, we study the transient PDE solutions of the governing model \eqref{r-1} -- \eqref{r-4} and verify the derived energy and entropy estimates in previous sections.
 To numerically solve the coupled fourth-order PDEs, we use the Keller box method \cite{keller1971new} to decompose the model into a system of first-order differential equations,

 Starting from the initial fluid film radius and the initial velocity